 What is a Breast Reduction Procedure?

-A breast reduction is a great choice for you if you have large and heavy breasts which cause you back pain or affect your self-confidence.
+A breast reduction is a great choice for you if you have large and heavy breasts which cause you back pain.
 You may be a candidate for this surgery if you are a nonsmoker and physically healthy with realistic expectations about what the procedure can achieve.

 Since a reduction mammoplasty is a surgical procedure, there are certain risks and complications, like every other surgical procedure, that may arise during or after the procedure that you need to discuss with your plastic surgeon in detail before making a decision.

 Recovery from a breast reduction procedure is a long process and can take up to four to six weeks.
 You may experience swelling and bruising early on during the recovery period, however, it will resolve on its own, and eventually, the results of the surgery will become visible.

 Medicare is a national health insurance scheme that subsidises medical procedures to provide affordable healthcare to citizens and residents.
 However, Medicare only contributes a portion of the cost of surgical procedures that are medically necessary and not those which are performed for aesthetic or cosmetic purposes.

 Since breast reduction is usually done for cosmetic purposes, it’s not always covered by Medicare.
 If the breast reduction procedure is medically necessary and you can provide evidence of its necessity, then medicare may help to fund your breast reduction surgery.
 The provided evidence must be in the form of documentation claiming that your daily life is being affected by the size of your breasts.
 Your surgeon must also sign this document for you to be considered for a partially Medicare-funded breast reduction procedure.

 It’s important to note that if the procedure is not medically necessary and your surgeon still goes on to sign and say that it is, the surgeon is then committing insurance fraud and that is a punishable offence.